ThatsVie/atlas-higher_level_programming/javascript-web_jquery/README.md

 3-script.js is a  JavaScript file containing the script responsible for adding functionality to the webpage.

-Waits for the document to be fully loaded using $(document).ready().
+It waits for the document to be fully loaded using $(document).ready().

-Attaches a click event listener to the div element with the id red_header.
+It then attaches a click event listener to the div element with the id red_header.

 When the div element is clicked, it adds the class "red" to the header element using JQuery's .addClass() method. </li>

 <li>

 3-script.js provides the functionality for the HTML page defined in 3-main.html.
 It adds interactivity to the webpage by responding to user clicks on the "Red header" div element and modifying the appearance of the header element.
 The HTML file includes the necessary JavaScript file and JQuery library to enable this functionality.

 </ul> </li> </details>

 <details>